awslabs/aws-cloudformation-controller-for-flux/docs/developing.md

 $ kubectl describe cfnstack -A
 ```

-7. Build and push the CloudFormation controller to ECR, then deploy it to your local cluster:
+7. Build the CloudFormation controller into a Docker image, then deploy it to your local cluster:
 ```
-$ make deploy
+$ make deploy-local
 ```

 ## Run the CloudFormation controller outside of your local kind cluster

-For development purposes, it can be slow to build your controller source code into a Docker image,
+For development purposes, it can be slow to build your controller source code into a Docker image
-push it to ECR, and deploy the new image to your cluster.
+and deploy the new image to your cluster.
 Instead, you can run the controller outside
 of a container and have it connect to your local cluster.

 Follow the previous section's steps to set up Flux on a local kind cluster.
-Instead of running `make deploy` at the end, run:
+Instead of running `make deploy-local` at the end, run:
 ```
 make run
 ```